simpleanalytics/docs/_docs/50_api/30_export-events.md

 ---
-title: CSV export events
+title: Export events API
 category: api
+permalink: /api/export-events
+redirect_from:
-permalink: /api/csv-export-events
+  - /api/csv-export-events
 ---

 If you want to export raw events you can do so via our CSV export.
 You can define a date range and it pull out the data via streaming (very fast).